a11yproject/a11yproject.com/src/posts/are-you-making-these-five-mistakes-when-writing-alt-text.md

 I thought that I finally understood it.

-## But sometimes, it’s simplicity that kills
+## Sometimes it is simplicity that kills

 When you ask them, most experts’ advice also boils down to: Describe what you see.
 And while it’s valid advice and may seem simple, it’s not.